Lynaiss/Portfolio/README.md

     URL to preview image
 8. Replace it with the link to an image you want displayed as thumbnail when sharing your link.
 Most images you're trying to link have a .hpg or -png at the end.
 9. When done, do not forget to hit Save theme!

+* To have a preview image as a favicon in the blog tab when viewing it via a browser as well, go to Settings.
+Navigate to Basic section of it and hit 'Favicon'.
+In there you can upload your icon.

 --GOOGLE ANALYTICS & SEARCH CONSOLE--